Customer loyalty. The elusive and emotional cousin of customer retention.

 Some examples of loyalty programs in B2B are:

 A point-based system where clients are rewarded points for every purchase.
 When they pass certain thresholds, the clients unlock bonus incentives.
+This is a commonly used loyalty tactic for restaurants.
 A good example of tiered incentives are air miles schemes that most airlines run for business travel.

 Co-marketing and support programs involve partnering with your client to reach more clients and get more exposure.
 Affiliate programs are good examples of co-marketing: